Projected transverse momentum resummation in top-antitop pair production at LHC: Factorisation

+The emergence of such Coulomb divergences marks a failure of the factorisation of Eq.~\eqref{eq:M2PS:NJ0} and Eqs.~\eqref{eq:M2PS:NJ0:qqbar}-\eqref{eq:M2PS:NJ0:gg} within the threshold domain and therefore prompts a combined treatment of the Coulomb, soft, and beam-collinear interactions.
+The combination of the former two cases has been addressed in both the static \cite{Beneke:2010da,Beneke:2011mq,Piclum:2018ndt} and recoiled \cite{Ju:2019lwp} top-antitop systems in the soft limit.
+However, with the participation of the beam-collinear sector and the ensuing appearance of the rapidity divergences, novel types of subleading vertices may come into play at a given logarithmic accuracy along with the insertions of Coulomb potentials, which inevitably requires additional considerations, generalising the frameworks of \cite{Beneke:2010da,Beneke:2011mq,Piclum:2018ndt,Ju:2019lwp} to the present process.
+To this end, we will constrain the investigation in this work to the domain $\Mttbar\ge 400$~GeV, or, equivalently, $\bttbar\gtrsim 0.5$, to stay well clear of the Coulomb divergence, and aim to address the relevant subtleties arising from Coulomb interactions in a future work.

-From Eq.~\eqref{eq:xs:NJ0:fac}, we are ready to assess the power accuracy of the $N_{\mathrm{J}}=0$ configuration, which in fact can be fulfilled by counting the power of each of its ingredients.
+Finally, we make use of Eq.~\eqref{eq:xs:NJ0:fac} to assess the power accuracy of the $N_{\mathrm{J}}=0$ configuration.
 First of all, since the kinematic constraint $\Mttbar>400$\,GeV (or equivalently, $\bttbar\gtrsim 0.5$) has been imposed, the prefactor in front of the integral does not induce any power-like behaviour for the bulk of phase space, and is thus of $\order{(1)}$.
 Next, in order to determine the powers of the impact parameter ${b}_{\tau_{\|}}$ and the Fourier basis $\cos\left({b}_{\tau_{\|}}{q}_{\tau}\right)$, note that the ${b}_{\tau_{\|}}$ integral serves in part as the momentum conservation condition on the beam and soft radiations.
 Considering that the transverse momenta for the real emissions are all of $\order(\lamtau)$ in the $N_{\mathrm{J}}=0$ configuration, we arrive at~\cite{Beneke:2002ph},

 The remaining task is to ascertain the power of $\widetilde{\Sigma}_{\ttbar}$.
 As defined in Eqs.~\eqref{eq:M2PS:NJ0:qqbar}-\eqref{eq:M2PS:NJ0:gg}, $\widetilde{\Sigma}_{\ttbar}$ entails the hard, soft, and beam functions from the various partonic transitions.
 The hard sector consists of nothing but the Wilson coefficients multiplied by the colour (helicity) bases, which invokes no power-like behaviour and is, hence, of $\order{(1)}$.
 The soft functions are defined in Eqs.~\eqref{eq:M2PS:NJ0:Sqq}-\eqref{eq:M2PS:NJ0:Sgg} as the products of the soft Wilson lines sandwiched by the vacuum states.
 From the scaling prescriptions in \SCETII \cite{Bauer:2002aj,Lange:2003pk,Beneke:2003pa}, the soft Wilson lines are also of $\order{(1)}$, regardless of the quark or gluon channels, which in turn yields,